-To be deemed an excellent ETF broker the platform and broker itself must meet several vital criteria.
+To be deemed the top ETF broker the platform and broker itself must meet several vital criteria.
 Choosing the right broker is no easy process; it requires research as well as an understanding of the industry.
 Don’t worry, as we will take you through what you need to look out for.
 In our broker comparison, we assess critical criteria, such as fees, support and trading offers, and explain what to look for when selecting providers.
-As long as you follow the requirements provided, you will be able to find the right broker for you.
+As long as you follow the requirements provided, you will be able to find the best ETF broker for you.

 Opening an ETF trading account should be free of charge.
 If for some reason the broker says there is a fee, we would suggest researching why and maybe looking at other brokers available.
 Many brokers charge fees based on the dealing spread, real-time prices and add-ons for trading platforms.
 Depending on the payment method and broker, you could incur costs for deposits, withdrawals or a certain number of payments per month.